 Schwartz/ Reisman Emergency Centre

-NOTICE: Keeping patients safe during COVID-19.
-What you need to know before coming to our Emergency Department.
+What you need to know before coming to our Emergency Department

-A number of improvement initiatives are underway to help meet the growing needs of our community, including our Renew Sinai transformation project.
+A number of improvement initiatives are underway.
 To help plan your visit, here is a map showing the Emergency Department entrance and walkways.

 What to Expect